ulao/DeviceBuddy/README.md

 **DeviceBuddy is a work in progress.**

 If you found this project, you probably stumbled across it early.
-It is new, so expect bugs, missing features, and frequent changes, missing features, and things changing frequently.
+It is new, so expect bugs, missing features, and frequent changes.

 🌐 Online version:
 https://ulao.github.io/DeviceBuddy/